 7. Assess Supply Chain Security

 Supply chain security was a blind spot in the first NIS Directive.
 NIS2 fills this gap.
-The preamble 43 of the draft text explains:
+The preamble 85 of the text explains:

-“Addressing cybersecurity risks stemming from an entity’s supply chain and its relationship with its suppliers is particularly important given the prevalence of incidents where entities have fallen victim to cyber-attacks and where malicious actors were able to compromise the security of an entity’s network and information systems by exploiting vulnerabilities affecting third party products and services.
-Entities should therefore assess and take into account the overall quality of products and cybersecurity practices of their suppliers and service providers, including their secure development procedures.”
+“Addressing risks stemming from an entity’s supply chain and its relationship with its suppliers […] is particularly important given the prevalence of incidents where entities have been the victim of cyberattacks and where malicious perpetrators were able to compromise the security of an entity’s network and information systems by exploiting vulnerabilities affecting third-party products and services.
+Essential and important entities should therefore assess and take into account the overall quality and resilience of products and services, the cybersecurity risk-management measures embedded in them, and the cybersecurity practices of their suppliers and service providers, including their secure development procedures.
+Essential and important entities should in particular be encouraged to incorporate cybersecurity risk-management measures into contractual arrangements with their direct suppliers and service providers.
+Those entities could consider risks stemming from other levels of suppliers and service providers.”

 Concretely, this is a ripple effect.
 Organizations that provide some services to entities targeted by NIS2 will be expected to strengthen their digital security, even if they are not explicitly included in the scope of the directive.
 As a CISO, it is thus crucial to evaluate the security of the supply chain.

 EEs and IEs must conduct a thorough risk assessment of their supply chain, starting with their direct suppliers (Tier 1).
-Preamble 44 of the draft text places particular emphasis on MSSPs in the areas:
+Preamble 86 places particular emphasis on MSSPs in the areas:

 - incident response;